imjohnwills/Whamscooter-Sally/README.md

 John Wills (Stout Fellow)

 John started playing music back in 6th grade because the band teacher told him that playing trumpet would make him better at kissing girls.
 He quickly learned to resent that band teacher and switched to choir (still girls though) and has been singing ever since.
-He picked up piano in 9th grade (for the girls) and then switched to guitar (again for the girls).
+He picked up piano in 9th grade (for the girls) and then switched to guitar a year later (again for the girls).

 Don't let him tell you he likes playing music - That's actually just to disguise his real reason for doing any of this.